Yidoon/git-visualize/README.md

-# git-visialize
+# Git visualize

-A tool to visialize your git repo
+visualize more info about git repo